 Using Monte Carlo Simulation

 Even in a small project or business model, you are likely to have hundreds of uncertain tasks and dozens of possible risk events.
 You need a mechanism for understanding what this means in terms of the possible outcome (success or failure).
-Taking a simplistic approach, you could calculate the worst case scenario, by adding the maximum values for all variables and assuming all of the risks happen.
+Taking a simplistic approach, you could calculate the worst-case scenario, by adding the maximum values for all variables and assuming all of the risks happen.
 But this will produce a very pessimistic outcome, with the result that you will probably never embark on building your house.
 Similarly, taking the most optimistic view will give you a false picture of your ability to deliver on time and budget, resulting in substantial overrun and losses.

-Monte Carlo simulation is used to create a picture of the outcomes between the optimistic and pessimistic scenarios, with the results tending to a bell shaped curve (a normal distribution ).
+Monte Carlo simulation is used to create a picture of the outcomes between the optimistic and pessimistic scenarios, with the results tending to a bell-shaped curve (a normal distribution ).
 The mathematical basis for this shape is the Central Limit Theorem, where the combination of a large number of independent random variables will converge to a normal distribution.
 The only requirement is that you repeat the Monte Carlo ‘experiments’ enough times, to ensure a representative set of random samples have been used.

 Understanding the results

 The Monte Carlo set of outcomes (results distribution) can be interrogated to understand the confidence of meeting specified targets.
 For example, if you run the Monte Carlo simulation 1000 times, you will produce 1000 potential completion dates for your house.
 To work out the confidence of meeting a 30th July deadline, count up the number of results that lie to the right of that date.
 If there are 200 such results, then you know that there is a 20% chance (200/1000) that you will overrun.
 Conversely, you can be 80% confident that you will finish on time or early.
-The benefit of Monte Carlo, is that you can generate intermediary results in addition to the overall outcome, for example, you can calculate the confidence of meeting milestones as well as the project end date.
+The benefit of Monte Carlo is that you can generate intermediary results in addition to the overall outcome, for example, you can calculate the confidence of meeting milestones as well as the project end date.

 Using Monte Carlo for cost and schedule analysis

 The examples given in this article are schedule related – how many days it will take to do something?
-What date you can be confident of meeting ?
-This is because of the complex nature of schedules, that include logic links (for example, you r task A in a MS Project plan needs to finish before task B can start) as well as parallel critical paths.
+What date you can be confident of meeting?
+This is because of the complex nature of schedules, that include logic links (for example, your task A in an MS Project plan needs to finish before task B can start) as well as parallel critical paths.
 Other methods of schedule analysis e.g. PERT cannot easily handle such complex logic.
 Monte Carlo is invaluable for schedule analysis.
 You can also use Monte Carlo simulation to model costs.
 For a simple set of uncertain cost variables, algorithms are available to calculate results.
 However, these methods will only work assuming the variables are independent – when correlation is included, Monte Carlo is a much more generic analysis solution.

 In cases of both schedule and cost risk analysis, adding risk events to your base estimating model is a further reason for using Monte Carlo simulation.
 The inclusion of risk events, with the binary True/False probabilistic branching is very difficult to achieve without the use of Monte Carlo simulation.